2008 Greek riots: Aftermath

 Protests were carried on Thursday, 15 January, policemen labor unionists also took part in the demonstrations "to condemn the violent phenomena, from wherever they come, and to state categorically that social problems are not solved by repressive measures".
 Veteran politician Manolis Glezos who took part in the protest, attributed police violence to the obedience of police forces to the executive power and not the judiciary.

 On Friday, 16 January some of the lawyers arrested on Friday's demonstration in Athens, filed suits against police officers accusing them for breach of duty, attempted bodily harm and unnecessarily exposing of people to tear gas.

-On Saturday, 17 January a demonstration was held in Larissa, where more than three thousand people protested against the anti-terrorism act and requested the withdrawal of the charges and the release of four jailed students, who were arrested during the demonstrations of December 2008.
-Larissa was the only city where the act was applied last month when twenty five teenagers were arrested.
+On Saturday, 17 January, a demonstration was held in Larissa, where more than three thousand people protested against the anti-terrorism act and called for the charges to be dropped and for the release of four jailed students who had been arrested during the demonstrations of December 2008.
+Larissa was the only city where the act had been applied the previous month, when twenty-five teenagers were arrested.
 At the same time protesters of a separate rally also in Larissa destroyed bank cameras and wrote slogans on walls, churches and supermarkets.

 The death of Alexandros and the subsequent events galvanized many in Athens including Protester bank robber and hunger-striker Nikos Romanos who was with Alexis on the night of the murder, reporting that he had died in his arms.